We are the Northern Neck Chapter of the Virginia Master Naturalists

 We are self-governed by a board composed of officers and committee chairs

 We recruit members, plan and produce training courses, and work with sponsors/partners to organize volunteer service projects

 We graduated our last basic training class in December 2017.

-We are planning our next Basic Training class for Spring of 2019.
+We have our next Basic Training class in Spring of 2019.
 For more info go to Basic Training.

 For more information about the state program go to www.virginiamasternaturalist.org

 Monarch Butterflies (Danaus plexippus) taken at Belle Isle State Park during 2017 Basic Training class by Kyle Langford